 Property Tax Revenue: Revenue from a tax levied on the equalized assessed value of real property.

-Proposed Budget: Financial plan presented by the Chief Executive Officer for consideration by the Chicago Board of Education.
+Proposed Budget: Financial plan presented by the Chief Executive Officer for consideration by the Board.

 Public Hearing: A formal open meeting held to present information and receive public testimony on a local issue.